UK Food Labels Explained

-Since the UK left the EU, we are able to define our own regulations on how our food is produced, how it will impact the environment and how the animals involved are cared for.
+Since the UK left the EU, we are able to set our own regulations on how food is produced, how it will impact the environment and how the animals involved are cared for.

-This could be a good or a bad thing.
-We might keep our standards high, or we might cave in to the lure of cheap antibiotic riddled American imports.
+This freedom could be a good or a bad thing.
+We might keep our standards high, or we might cave in to the lure of cheap, antibiotic riddled American imports.

-Food labels are meant to provide confidence that our food is up to par, but some of those labels are vague (or downright misleading) about what they actually do.
-The extra twist is that brands are introducing their own schemes and labels too.
+Food accreditation labels are supposed to provide confidence that the food is up to par, but some of them are vague – or downright misleading – about what they actually do.
+An extra twist is the introduction of brands specific schemes and labels too.

 Label Mouse attempts to explain what all these logos mean.
 We’ll try to keep it simple (for everyone).